tillitis/tillitis-key1/doc/threat_model/threat_model.md

 ### engineering-release-1
-This is an early release aimed at developers interested in writing applications for Tillitis Key 1.
+This is an early release aimed at developers interested in writing applications for Tillitis TKey.
 The design allows easy access to the board, and is even shipped with a programmer to download new FPGA bitstreams.